U.N. chief urges leaders of every country to declare 'climate emergency'

 Britain, co-hosting the summit, made one of the clearest new commitments, announcing late on Friday it would stop direct government support for overseas fossil fuel projects.

-Campaigners hailed the move for putting pressure on other G7 economies to restrict support for oil and gas companies, reeling from the impact of COVID-19.
+Campaigners hailed the move for putting pressure on other G7 economies to restrict support for oil and gas companies.

 DISAPPOINTMENT ON COAL